 When I’m asked what the most difficult part about preparing for Antarctica is, I think most people assume I’ll refer to the physical conditioning (hiking, preparing your lungs for high altitudes, adjusting to the cold or sleeping in 24hr-daylight, etc.) but the real answer focuses far more on ‘logistical’ preparation; imagining any and every way that something could go wrong in the field and taking the steps to minimize those complications.
-If there’s a certain tool you need for the field you better bring extras, because there isn’t exactly a Wal-mart nearby to stock up on extra supplies.
+If there’s a certain tool you need you’d better bring a spare or two, because there isn’t exactly a Wal-mart nearby to stock up on extra supplies.
 Need duct tape?
 Bring a few extra rolls.
 Use glass bottles like I do to collect samples?
 Expect a third of them to break.
-Not that they will, necessarily, but I’d rather have a few extra bottles at the end of the year than run out of containers too early.
+That may not necessarily happen, but I’d rather have a few extra bottles at the end of the year than run out of containers too early.

 Helicopters shake things around.
 Katabatic winds soar down the Antarctic Plateau and tear our tents to shreds.
-Things that become damaged or ineffective when frozen, like lithium batteries or sunscreen, will freeze in your tent when you forget to take it out of your hiking pack and store it in the 2°C equipment shed.
-Last season my laptop met its demise when an unscheduled helicopter landed at our fieldsite due to weather delays- the helicopter didn’t land anywhere near my laptop, which was sitting roughly 100ft away inside my tent, but we work in a mountain valley filled with magnetic dust, and microscopic dust particles were pushed through my tent zipper into my tent by the helicopter’s wind, sucked into the laptop’s vents, and those super-fine particles slowly magnetized and destroyed my old hard drive.
+Something that becomes damaged or ineffective when frozen, like lithium batteries or sunscreen, will freeze in your tent when you forget to take it out of your hiking pack and store it in the 2°C equipment shed.
+Last season my laptop met its demise when an unscheduled helicopter landed at our fieldsite due to weather delays- the helicopter didn’t actually land anywhere near my laptop, which was sitting roughly 150ft away in my zipped-up tent, but we work in a mountain valley filled with magnetic dust, and enough microscopic dust was blown through my tent zipper by the helicopter that it was sucked up by my laptop’s air vents and slowly magnetized and destroyed my old hard drive.
 Things happen.
 All we can do is try to adapt to the change.

 When it comes to the unexpected, my boss prefers Dwight Eisenhower’s quote; ““In preparing for battle, [or in our case, fieldwork,] I have always found that plans are useless, but planning is indispensable.”
-What she (and dear ol’ Dwight) mean is that it’s useful to get an idea of what it is you’d like to do, but keep in mind that there will always be things you couldn’t have anticipated and you’ll need to quickly adapt to new situations.
+What she (and dear ol’ Dwight) mean is that it’s useful to get an idea of what it is you’d like to do, but to keep in mind that there will always be things you couldn’t have anticipated and you’ll need to quickly adapt to new situations.
 In my case, getting stuck away from my camp for the second time this season means that I won’t have as many weeks of data as I’d hoped for this year.
 It’s certainly not the worst thing that can happen on a dangerous, icy continent.
 Keeping an optimistic attitude can be very important in an isolated part of the world like this.
-So, while I was waking up early every morning to see if the weather has changed, and if it’d be possible for me to get back to my camp yet, I ended up being in town on January 11, 2015, which just so happens to be the day of the Antarctic Marathon.
+So, while I was waking up early every morning in McMurdo to see if the weather had changed and I could get back to my camp yet, I ended up being in town on January 11, 2015, which just so happens to be the day of the Antarctic Marathon.

 What amazed me about the race itself was how friendly and supportive everyone was during the run.
 Since I spend most of my season at a three-person fieldcamp in the mountains, I don’t know many of the people at McMurdo Station.
 During the race, though, the entire group of people I’d either never or ‘barely ever’ met were encouraging me, high fiving me as we passed each other during the route, and cheering on “Yeahh!
-Faster than Facebook!!” and laughing at the self-deprecating sign on my back.
-The really strong feeling of ‘energized community’ during the race is what showed me why people pay to do it back in the US.
-Sure, you can run 26.2 miles anytime, but registering for a race is the chance to be part of the ‘spirit’ generated in a race, and I think I understand that feeling much better now.
+Faster than Facebook!!” while laughing at the self-deprecating sign on my back.
+That enthusiasm and strong feeling of ‘energized community’ during the race is what taught me why people pay to do it back in the US.
+Sure, you can run 26.2 miles anytime, but registering for a race is the chance to be part of the collective spirit in a group and I think I understand that feeling much better now.
 Even when my knees were killing me to run through the snow, and I walked through part of it to make sure I didn’t strain anything I might need to use in the field later.
 It hurt.
 It was cold.
 The UV radiation was devastatingly strong as it bounced off the snowy sea ice and burned my face, because my sunscreen had been wiped off by sweat and wind and I didn’t know how to carry any more with me as I ran.
 And that whole time I had a smile on my face, as did everyone who passed me along the way.

 And you know what?
 After nine days of waking up at 6am every morning to see if the daily weather assessment would allow helicopter flights back to my field site, on day 10, the day after the marathon, the weather cleared.
-Fifteen hours after I finished my first marathon a helicopter dropped me back off on Canada Glacier, where I spent a few hours snowshoeing across the ice and collecting water before scaling down the glacial wall and carrying my gear back to my camp.
-In a place like this, if you’re going to push yourself ‘for fun’ on a weather-canceled day, you still need to conjure up the energy to get back to your regular physically-demanding job when the weather clears.
+Fifteen hours after I ran my first marathon and was completely exhausted, a helicopter dropped me off on top of Canada Glacier, where I spent a few hours snowshoeing across the ice with my gear and collecting water samples before scaling down the glacial wall to my camp.
+In a place like this, if you’re going to push yourself ‘for fun’ on a day off, you still need to conjure up the energy to get back to your usual physically-demanding job when the weather clears.